YusufAkande1/Task-1-Yusuf-Akande/README.md

 ### Author
 Yusuf Akande
 Aspiring Data Analyst passionate about transforming raw data into actionable insights using Python, SQL, Excel, and Power BI.

-Aspiring Data Analyst passionate about transforming raw data into actionable insights using Python, SQL, Excel, and Power BI. import pandas as pd import numpy as np